Vaibhav51001/Vaibhav51001/README.md

 - 👀 I’m interested in Web and App Development
 - 🌱 I’m currently learning Backend Development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me on insta ID: @kr_vaibhav51001
+- 📫 How to reach me on instagram ID: @kr_vaibhav51001

 <!---
 Vaibhav51001/Vaibhav51001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.